dgazzoni/T4-Histogram-Base/README.md

 After you have accepted this assignment on the course's GitHub Classroom page, clone it to your machine.
 First you have to generate the build system using [CMake](https://cmake.org/).
 Make sure you have it installed!
+If you are working locally, you will also need an OpenMP compatible compiler and the CUDA framework installed compiler.

 Then, run the following commands:

 ```bash
 # Where the build will live